Catacomb of Priscilla

-The Catacomb of Priscilla is an archaeological site on the Via Salaria in Rome, Italy, situated in what was a quarry in Roman times.
-This quarry was used for Christian burials from the late 2nd century through the 4th century.
-This catacomb, according to tradition, is named after the wife of the Consul Manius Acilius Glabrio; he is said to have become a Christian and was killed on the orders of Domitian.
-Some of the walls and ceilings display fine decorations illustrating Biblical scenes.
+The Catacomb of Priscilla is a large archaeological site on the Via Salaria in Rome, Italy, situated in what was a quarry in Roman times.
+The catacombs extend underground for over seven miles, making them one of Rome's most extensive catacombs. it was used for thousands of Christian burials from the late 2nd century through the 4th century.
+The origin of the catacomb's namesake is highly contested and theorized.
+In one theory, Priscilla belonged to the Acilii Glabriones family and was the woman patron who donated the site.
+The family name can be found etched into the hypogeum.

+The walls also display some of the earliest known frescos of Biblical scenes.
+Many of these frescos are studied specifically for their portrayal of early Christian women.

-The modern entrance to the catacomb is on the Via Salaria through the cloister of the monastery of the Benedictines of Priscilla.
-The Catacombs of Priscilla are divided into three principal areas: an arenarium, a cryptoporticus from a large Roman villa, and the underground burial area of the ancient Roman family, the Acilius Glabrio.
+The modern entrance to the catacombs are on the Via Salaria through the cloister of the monastery of the Benedictines of Priscilla.
+The Catacombs of Priscilla are divided into three notable areas: a Greek Chapel (Capella Greca), the cryptoporticus, and the tombs.

 Artworks

+There are popular interpretations of the artwork found in the catacombs, but the contents of each painting are highly contested by scholars.

 The wall paintings in this catacomb include images of saints and early Christian symbols, such as the painting reproduced in Giovanni Gaetano Bottari's folio of 1754, where the Good Shepherd is depicted as feeding the lambs, with a crowing cock on his right and left hand.

-Particularly notable is the "Greek Chapel" (Capella Greca), a square chamber with an arch which contains 3rd century frescoes generally interpreted to be Old and New Testament scenes, including the Fractio Panis.
-Above the apse is a Last Judgment.
+Particularly notable is the "Greek Chapel" (Capella Greca), a square chamber excavated by Commendatore Giovanni Batista De Rossi (1822-1894) and his protégé, Josef Wilpert.
+The chapel contains many 3rd century frescoes generally interpreted to be Old and New Testament scenes, including the Fractio Panis.
+The appearance of the figures in the Fractio Panis insinuate that most, if not all, could be women.

+Another famous fresco on the walls depicts what scholars believe to be the earliest surviving illustration of Susannah and the Elders (Daniel 13).
+Susannah is painted in the orans pose and the fresco stands at around two feet tall.
 New, and somewhat controversial research has begun to suggest that the scenes traditionally interpreted as the deuterocanonical story of Susannah (Daniel 13) may actually be scenes from the life of a prestigious Christian woman of the 2nd century AD.

 Near this are figures of the Madonna and Child and the Prophet Isaiah, also dating from the early 3rd century.
 The Priscilla catacombs may contain the oldest known Marian paintings, from the early third century.
 Mary is shown with Jesus on her lap, and the catacombs may have a depiction of the Annunciation, though the latter has been disputed.